hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 # Migrating to Terraform Cloud

 You can begin using Terraform Cloud to manage existing resources without de-provisioning them.
-This requires migrating the Terraform [state files](/docs/language/state/index.html) for those resources to one or more Terraform Cloud workspaces .
+This requires migrating the Terraform [state files](/docs/language/state/index.html) for those resources to one or more Terraform Cloud workspaces.
 You can perform this migration with either the Terraform CLI or the Terraform Cloud API.

 ## Requirements